carpentries-incubator/gap-lesson/_episodes/04-testing.md

 In this case, `Test` reported no discrepancies and returned `true`, so we conclude that the test has passed.

-We will not cover a topic of writing a good and comprehensive test suite here, and also will not cover various options of the `Test` function, permitting, for example, to ignore differences in the output formatting, or to display progress of the test, as these are described in its documentation.
+We will not cover the topic of writing a good and comprehensive test suite here, nor will we cover the various options of the `Test` function, allowing us, for example, to ignore differences in the output formatting, or to display the progress of the test, as these are described in its documentation.

 Instead, we will now add more groups to `avgord.tst`, to demonstrate that the